Alison Cumings

-Alison Cumings is a former English professional squash player.
+Alison Cumings (born 18 November 1961) is a former English professional squash player.
+She reached a career high ranking of 6 in the world during May 1986.

-Personal life
+Biography

-Cumings was born on 18 November 1961 in the county of Kent, England.
+Cumings was born in Dartford in the county of Kent, England.
 She started playing squash as a junior, developing at Reigate Squash Club.

+After winning the British Under-19 title, Cumings developed her career further, eventually reaching a world no. 4 ranking for women squash players.
+She was also the Women's British National Squash Champion in 1982, and part of the winning Women's World Team in 1985 in Dublin, where the England team beat New Zealand 2-1.

+The successful England team went on to win the 1987 Women's World Team Squash Championships in Auckland, New Zealand and the 1989 Women's World Team Squash Championships in Warmond, in the Netherlands.

+Cumings won five gold medals for the England women's national squash team at the European Squash Team Championships in 1984, 1985, 1986, 1988 and 1989.

 She now lives in Leatherhead, Surrey, under the married name of Alison Malynn.

-Professional career

-After winning the British Under-19 title, Cumings developed her career further, eventually reaching a world no. 4 ranking for women squash players.
-She was also the Women's British National Squash Champion in 1982, and was part of the winning Women's World Team in 1985 in Dublin, where the England team beat New Zealand 2-1.

-The successful England team went on to win the 1987 Women's World Team Squash Championships Final in Auckland, New Zealand and the 1989 Women's World Team Squash Championships in Warmond, in the Netherlands.